Last Updated: 1/19/2023

 Treatment for deep dog bites may involve stitches or staples to close the wounds.
-If you or your child sustained a dog attack injury, consult a personal injury law firm in Des Moines to begin discussing your legal options and to protect your rights.
+If you or your child sustained a dog attack injury, consult a personal injury law firm in Iowa to begin discussing your legal options and to protect your rights.

 Types of Dog Bite Injuries

 According to the Centers for Disease Control and Prevention (CDC), about 4.5 million Americans are bitten by dogs each year, and one in every five results in injuries that necessitate medical attention.
 Furthermore, the CDC reports that more than 30,000 people underwent reconstructive surgery after an attack in 2006.

 Some dog attack injuries can be brutal, causing significant health complications, disfigurement and even death.
 Among dog attack injuries that may be caused by a dog bite are tissue tears, deep lacerations, fractures, crushing injuries and puncture wounds.
 Many doctors and surgeons decide to use staples and sutures for dog bite wounds, particularly if the wounds are large.

 Treatment for deep dog bites vary, however, and in some cases, stitches and staples may not be necessary or appropriate, as when the wound is on an area where stitching may increase infection risk.
 Your attending medical professionals will perform a medical exam and discuss the best possible treatment plan for you, one that minimizes scarring and the risk of infection.

 Dog bite wounds may carry the risk of a number of complications.
 These may include infection, scarring, disfigurement and damage to structures in the body, such as muscles or tendons.